geoserver/geoserver.github.io/_posts/2025-04-03-geoserver-2-27-0-released.md

 3. GeoServer has not previously included draft or work-in-progress development - preferring to make such functionality available as community modules for developers to collaborate.
-However **OGC API - Features** specification is defined in a modular fashion, and accomidates the idea of both draft and community standards.
+However **OGC API - Features** specification is defined in a modular fashion, and accommodates the idea of both draft and community standards.

    To configure enable/disable "conformances" for **Features**, **CQL2**, and **ECQL**.